JamesWRC/pacman-ai-api/README.md

 To fully understand why this project is so cool see main repo here: https://github.com/JamesWRC/pacman-ai

-🇦🇺 Fun fact.
-2 Aussie universities use this to help teach agent based AI.

 ## Why chose Cloudflare?
 - Utilize serverless infrastructure hosted on the edge (200+ cities)